Dark states with electromagnetic form factors at electron colliders: colliders operated with

-In order to investigate the effects of the gBG, and compare with other experiments where detailed simulations with gBG are not available, the 95\% C.L. upper limits without taking gBG into account are also presented in Fig. \ref{fig:belle2}.
+In order to investigate the effects of the gBG, and compare with other experiments where detailed simulations with gBG being not available, the 95\% C.L. upper limits without taking gBG into account are also presented in Fig. \ref{fig:belle2} {labeled as bBG}.
 In this scenario, the reducible background can vanish with the {\it``bBG cut"}, and now the background events are all provided by the irreducible backgrounds that survived the {\it``bBG cut"}.
-We find that the upper bound under {\it``bBG cut"} can be down to about $1.6\times 10^{-7}\, \mu_B$ ($6.1\times 10^{-6}$ GeV$^{-2}$) for mass-dimension 5 (6) operators, which is about five (six) times stronger {than} the one when gBG is considered under {\it``low-mass cut"}.
+We find that the upper bound under {\it``bBG cut"} can be down to about $1.6\times 10^{-7}\, \mu_B$ ($6.1\times 10^{-6}$ GeV$^{-2}$) for mass-dimension 5 (6) operators, which is about five (six) times stronger {than} the one when gBG is considered under {\it``low-mass cut"}. {It should be noted that the the Belle II bBG results are not to be interpreted as any actual sensitivity possible by current Belle II experiment, while can explore the potential sensitivity of Belle II, if a new subdetector can detect the particles emitting from the gaps in ECL.}